zeroDivZero/notes-ios/notes/testing/4_input.md

 Code under test must rely solely on provided input - via initializer or properties (dependency injection).
 If it accesses something not provided by test, such as via singleton, it's harder to test.

-Avoid side effects, use immutable data and not functions to change mutable variables, and reduce app state.
+Avoid side effects, use immutable data and not funcs to change mutable variables, and reduce app state.

 Highly testable code makes writing unit tests trivial.